-Within the ILAP process, the MHRA works in partnership with the HTA bodies for England, NICE and the SMC respectively, and they jointly decide on the issuing of an innovation passport, the MHRA agency noted.
+Within the ILAP process, the MHRA works in partnership with the HTA bodies for England and Scotland, NICE and the SMC respectively, and they jointly decide on the issuing of an innovation passport, the MHRA agency noted.
 The partners also work together in the next stage of the process, which is producing a "target development profile."
 This sets out the key regulatory features of the development program, identifies potential problems, and offers the use of specialized tools such as novel trial designs.

 Gilead is optimistic that the drug will win approval within five months, Gordon Lundie, senior director of market access and reimbursement at Gilead Sciences UK and Ireland, told the Pink Sheet.
 However, he cautioned that a NICE review had not been scheduled to fit in with that timetable.
 This meant that the company would likely be an "early candidate” for discussions with NHS England about how to facilitate reimbursement for treatments that undergo a NICE review some months after regulatory approval.

 A delay between regulatory approval and a positive NICE recommendation is the last thing the company wants, said Lundie.
 “We want to make sure that an innovative new therapy in triple negative breast cancer gets to patients as early as possible, but without the government thinking about how it bridges regulatory approval to reimbursement, we're simply going to have a situation where patients can't access that medicine through reimbursement.”